 1. Assembling the Challengers.

 We do have limited availability.
 Applications will be accepted May 1 – 31, and are available online and for pick-up and drop-off at the Parkview Heart Institute information desk.
-We will conduct interviews June 13 - June 17 and make a final announcement the week of July 20.
+We will conduct interviews in June and make a final announcement shortly after.

 2. Measuring success.

-We will have a mini check-up day on August 3 at the Parkview Center for Healthy Living.
+We will kick things off with a mini check-up day at the Parkview Center for Healthy Living.
 This is going to give participants a baseline that they can use to set their own personal goals if they are seeking something such as lowering blood pressure (maybe decreasing need for medication), lowering cholesterol, losing weight, losing inches, decreasing stress, lowering A1C (blood glucose,) etc.

 3. Sleepaway start.

-The Her Heart Challenge will officially begin with an overnight stay at Camp Potawotami Friday, August 19 – 20, where we will enjoy fellowship, work on further defining our own measurable goals, and begin our journey toward an improved lifestyle.
+The Her Heart Challenge will officially begin with an overnight stay at Camp Potawotami in August, where we will enjoy fellowship, work on further defining our own measurable goals, and begin our journey toward an improved lifestyle.

 4. Getting into the program.

-The following Wednesday, August 24 will be the first week of the 12-week program, which concludes on November 9 with another mini check-up.
+After camp, we will officially start the 12-week program, which concludes in November with another mini check-up.

 5. Holiday help.

 Like any good friend, we plan to keep in touch and keep you on track during the holidays.
 Challengers can commit to the Holi-Weigh-In, to not lose weight, but rather to maintain and not gain!
-We will hold group meeting and weigh-ins on December 7 and again on January 4
+We will hold group meeting and weigh-ins in December and January.

 6. You did it!

-The Parkview Heart Institute will present the Her Heart Challenge graduates to the female attendees at the 3rd Annual Love your Heart Expo, scheduled for Thursday, February 17.
+The Parkview Heart Institute will present the Her Heart Challenge graduates to the female attendees at the fourth annual Love your Heart Expo in February.